1. 3DS Blog

 Evolution to virtual twins

 In 2014, Dassault Systèmes introduced the concept through its 3DEXPERIENCE platform—not as a mirror of the physical, but as a medium for simulating and shaping the future.
-This was a shift from reflection to orchestration, anticipating future alternative outcomes.
+This was a shift from reflection to orchestration.
 By 2016, groundbreaking projects like Virtual Singapore demonstrated the scale and ambition of the idea—modeling entire urban ecosystems to inform planning, resilience and innovation.
-Then, in 2020, Dassault Systèmes’ CEO Bernard Charlès formally distinguished the virtual twin from the digital twin, framing it not as a mere evolution, but as a true disruptive technology uniquely suited to imagine what could be and to engineer that future sustainably.
+Then, in 2020, Dassault Systèmes’ CEO Bernard Charlès formally distinguished the virtual twin from the digital twin, framing it not as a mere evolution, but as an emerging technical capability uniquely suited to imagine what could be and to engineer that future sustainably.

 Virtual twins integrate multi-physics simulations, artificial intelligence (AI) and real-time data to craft precise and responsive digital replicas.
 These models enable observation, analysis, testing and optimization within sophisticated virtual environments that connect digital innovations to virtual worlds in real life.